-Students conditioned in three studies with three different instructors, or if conditions cumulate ten year-hours, are dropped.
+Students conditioned in three studies with three different instructors provided that the failures amount to fifty per cent of the total number of semester hours each is taking, or if conditions cumulate twenty semester hours, are dropped.

 Any student taking an examination out of the regular time is assigned to the group next lower to that to which he would be entitled, unless excused by the Faculty.